Profit / Loss

 —

 That matters because a stock can look like a strong winner on price alone, but fees and position size change the actual profit.
-By seeing the dollar gain and return percentage together, you can compare trades more honestly.
+By seeing the dollar gain and return percentage together, you can compare trades more honestly and avoid overstating a win.

 | Buy / Sell | Shares | Net Result |